R\'edei permutations with the same cycle structure

 \section{The cycle structure of a R\'edei permutation}

-In this section we discuss some known results about R\'edei permutations and their cycle structures.
-In~\cite{Deng} Deng obtains the following condition for arbitrary permutations on finite sets to have the same cycle structure.
+In this section we discuss some known results about R\'{e}dei permutations and their cycle structures.
+In~\cite{bibVTEX} Deng obtains the following condition for arbitrary permutations on finite sets to have the same cycle structure.

-\begin{proposition} \cite[Lemma 9]{Deng} Let $X_1$ and $X_2$ be finite sets, and $f_1\colon X_1\to X_1$ and $f_2\colon X_2\to X_2$ be permutations.
-Then $f_1$ and $f_2$ have the same cycle structure if and only if the numbers of fixed points of $f_1^r$ and $f_2^r$ are the same for every positive integer $r$. \end{proposition}
+\begin{proposition} \cite[Lemma 9]{bibVTEX} Let $X_{1}$ and $X_{2}$ be finite sets, and $f_{1}\colon X_{1}\to X_{1}$ and $f_{2}\colon X_{2}\to X_{2}$ be permutations.
+Then $f_{1}$ and $f_{2}$ have the same cycle structure if and only if the numbers of fixed points of $f_{1}^{r}$ and $f_{2}^{r}$ are the same for every positive integer $r$. \end{proposition}